 This recognition condition does not apply to cooperative companies with a social enterprise recognized as a social purpose, because the text of Article 661 8:5 of the Companies and Associations Code, which applies to them, is not in accordance with this recognition condition.

 A Portion of the Annual Resources Is Devoted to Informing and Training Associates

 “A portion of the annual resources is devoted to informing and training associates, current and potential, or the general public” (Art.
 1, §1, 8°, of the Royal Decree of 8 January 1962).

 Approved cooperative societies must every year devote part of their resources to informing and training their associates, current or potential, or the general public.

 The Royal Decree of 8 January 1962 laying down the conditions for the approval of groupings of cooperative societies and cooperative societies provides that “the officials of the FPS Economy regularly check whether the groupings and cooperative societies continue to fulfil the conditions for approval issued to them.
 If it deems it necessary, the FPS Economy may request from the grouping or cooperative society the special report referred to in Article 1, §7, or additional information in the context of the verification of the conditions for approval” (Art.
 6 of the Royal Decree of 8 January 1962).

 The directors of cooperative societies are required to make a special report annually on how the society has ensured that the conditions for approval have been met, in particular those relating to economic advantage or informing or training associates.

-This special report is, where appropriate, included in the management report which is drawn up in accordance with articles 95 and 96 of the Companies Code.
-The directors of approved cooperative societies who are not required to prepare a management report keep the special report at the head office of the society.
+If necessary, this special report can be integrated into the annual report drawn up in accordance with articles 95 and 963:5 and 3:6 of the Companies and Associations Code.
+The directors of recognized cooperative companies that are not obliged to draw up an annual report keep the special report at the registered office of the company.